clarkevansteenderen/CBC_Tutorials/Tutorial_3/Tut3_phylogenies.md

 paper (for quick reference, see the **jModelTest\_options.xls** file).

 Leave all the settings exactly as they are, and only change the outgroup parameter, and the model blocks.
-Keep outgroups together in your nexus file, so that you can refer to them as, for example, outgroup = 1-5.
+Keep outgroups together in your NEXUS file, so that you can refer to them as, for example, outgroup = 1-5.
 The outgroups are set by referring to their position in the data (sequence numbers 1 to 5), not by names.
 Here we’re setting